Ben Swann: Truth in Media and other projects

-WGCL-TV in Atlanta (CBS46)
+WGCL-TV in Atlanta

-In June 2015, he was hired by CBS-46 affiliate WGCL-TV in Atlanta, Georgia, where he revived his fact-checking segment under the title Reality Check With Ben Swann and was made part of the station's new investigative unit.
+In June 2015, he was hired by WGCL-TV, then the CBS affiliate in Atlanta, where he revived his fact-checking segment under the title Reality Check With Ben Swann and was made part of the station's new investigative unit.

 He was suspended in January 2017 for running a story attempting to revive the Pizzagate conspiracy theory, in which Swann called for an "investigation" into the months-old false claims that a Washington, D.C. pizza restaurant was hiding a child sex trafficking ring in its non-existent basement, citing anonymous Internet users as his sources; The Atlanta Journal-Constitution noted that Swann had apparently done no independent reporting on the topic.
 He was reinstated after he took down his Truth in Media and Reality Check sites.
 He was fired on January 29, 2018, after the station learned that he had been trying to revive Truth in Media without their knowledge and permission.
 According to The Atlanta Journal-Constitution, Swann's Reality Check segment had "often veered into alt-right conspiracy theories".